lusr18/talk-is-cheap/README.md

 # talk-is-cheap
-Multi-modal AI application for research based fitness and diet coaching.
+Multi-modal AI personal health coach for research paper based fitness and diet coaching.
+Frontend made with streamlit, supports text and speech input，backend made with Django.（ AI using Langchain and Huggingface, creating a vector database on research based knowledge for embeddings.
+Agent functions allow for AI personal coach to access user SQL data to make tailored advice.

 ## environment
 1. create a `.env` file and create the following